 Though dermaplaning has been around for a few decades, it seems to be taking the internet and our social feeds by storm in recent years.
-Some boast that the practice is the secret behind the glowing skin of many celebrities while others claim that it could leave you with thick, dark hair on your face.
+Some boast that the practice is the secret behind the glowing skin of many celebrities, while others claim that it could leave you with thick, dark hair on your face.
 So what is the truth?
-And what is a dermaplaning facial exactly?
-As with anything, you can’t always trust what you read on the internet, so we ask Enchanted’s Medical Aesthetician Angie Hughes and here’s is what she had to say.
+And what is a dermaplaning facial, exactly?
+As with anything, you can’t always trust what you read on the internet, so we asked Enchanted’s Medical Aesthetician, Angie Hughes, and here’s what she had to say.

 What is Dermaplaning?

-Put simply, dermaplaning is a skin that uses a sharp dermaplaning tool to gently remove the small, fine hairs on your face.
+Put simply, dermaplaning is a skin that uses a sharp dermaplaning tool to remove the small, fine hairs on your face gently.
 Typically the sharp tool is a 10-inch surgical scalpel that curves into a sharp point and is designed to be used on the clean, dry skin of your forehead, cheeks, chin, nose, and neck.
 Your aesthetician will use the scalpel to very gently scrape the surface of your face in light, feathering strokes to remove any hair.
-Despite sounding dangerous the entire procedure is virtually painless.
-However, some side effects may occur such as slight redness or irritation to the skin.
+Despite sounding dangerous, the entire procedure is virtually painless.
+However, some side effects may occur, such as slight redness or irritation to the skin.
 Most clients experience no adverse effects or events during or after the treatment.

 Benefits of Dermaplaning